aahill/quickstart-templates/template-quickstart-java.md

 When prompted to choose a **DSL**, select **Kotlin**.

-Locate `build.gradle.kts` and open it with your preferred IDE or text editor.
+Locate *build.gradle.kts* and open it with your preferred IDE or text editor.
 Then copy in this build configuration:

 ```kotlin

 ```
 <!-- replace <classname> with a descriptive name for your service-->
 Create a folder for your sample app.
-From your working directory, run the following command.
-Then create a file named <classname>.java:
+From your working directory, run the following command:

 ```console
 mkdir -p src/main/java
 ```

-Open the project's Java file in your preferred editor or IDE and import the following libraries:
+Navigate to the new folder and create a file called *<classname>.java*.
+Open it in your preferred editor or IDE and add the following `import` statements:

 ```java
 ```

-In the application's `main()` method, create variables for your resource's Azure location, and your key as an environment variable.
-If you created the environment variable after the application is launched, the editor, IDE, or shell running it will need to be closed and reloaded to access the variable.
-The methods will be created later.
+In the application's `main` method, create variables for your resource's Azure location and key as environment variables.
+If you created the environment variable after you launched the application, you will need to close and reopen the editor, IDE, or shell running it to access the variable.
+You will define the methods later.

 ```java